Brassia | An Extraordinary Orchid Known as the Spider Orchid

 Watering

-Water once or twice a week, depending on the season.
-Increase watering during spring and summer and reduce it in winter.
-Ensure the pot has good drainage and avoid letting water sit in the saucer to prevent root rot.
+Water about once or twice per week.
+Increase watering slightly in spring and summer, but reduce during winter.
+Avoid letting water accumulate in the saucer to prevent root rot.

 Humidity

-Thrives in high humidity levels, ideally between 50–70%.
-Use a humidifier or mist the area around the plant to maintain moisture, especially during dry seasons.
+Thrives in high humidity (50–70%).
+Use a humidifier or mist the plant during dry seasons.

 Soil

-Use an orchid-specific potting mix, such as bark or sphagnum moss, which provides good aeration and drainage.
+Use orchid-specific potting medium such as bark or sphagnum moss.
+Ensure good aeration and drainage.

 Fertilizer

-Apply a diluted orchid fertilizer every two weeks during the growing season (spring to fall).
-Reduce feeding during the dormant period in winter.
+Apply diluted orchid fertilizer every two weeks during the growing season (spring–autumn).
+Reduce feeding in winter.

 Repotting

-Repot every 2–3 years, or when the roots become overcrowded.
-Spring is the best time for repotting.
-Remove old potting mix and prioritize healthy roots during the process.
+Repot every 2–3 years when roots become crowded.
+The best time is spring.
+Remove old medium and prioritize healthy roots when replanting.

 Conclusion